syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 The document timestamp is also applied to the PDF document, so it provides more viability to the signature.
 This level is recommended for qualified electronic signatures.

-The following code example shows how to sign a PDF document with LTA using [TimeStampServer](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html#Syncfusion_Pdf_Security_PdfSignature_TimeStampServer) property and [EnableLtv](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html#Syncfusion_Pdf_Security_PdfSignature_EnableLtv) property.
+The following code example shows how to sign a PDF document with LTA using [TimeStampServer](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html#Syncfusion_Pdf_Security_PdfSignature_TimeStampServer) property and [EnableLtv](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html#Syncfusion_Pdf_Security_PdfSignature_EnableLtv) property in [PdfSignature](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html) class.

 {% tabs %}